-Add an irresistibly festive berry, purple-fruited beautyberry, right, to a shrub or perennial border.
+Add an irresistibly festive berry, beautyberry, to a shrub or perennial border.
 It's easy to grow and survives cold blasts to 20 degrees below zero.
 Pink flowers in late summer give way to purple or white berries tucked among yellow fall foliage.
 The fruits spread good cheer all winter in the garden or in a vase in the house.
 For best fruiting, plant several bushes together.